HubSpotWebTeam/CodeExercise-HubSpotCMS/README.md

 3. Use the page editor to create a page from your template.
 Make sure it behaves like the page in the demo gifs.
 This page should contain the global header and footer plus the *Our Mission* and *Our Team* sections (see *Team module* requirements).

-5. Please make sure to leverage the CMS capabilities for allowing Editor to update content.
+5. Please make sure to leverage the CMS capabilities for allowing editors to update content.

 6. The *Team module* should fetch the data from [this endpoint][code-exercise-cats-lib].